coffee-cup/zig-kv/README.md

   var kv = Kv.init(allocator);
   defer kv.deinit();

-  // Load key-value pairs from a file try kv.load("test.json");
+  // Load key-value pairs from a file (this is optional) try kv.load("test.json");

   // Set and get a few values